bsstahl/CognitiveInheritance/Posts/A-Software-Developers-View-of-Dynamic-Programming.md

 - Development

 ---
 Dynamic Programming (DP) is a mathematical tool that can be used to efficiently solve certain types of problems and is a must-have in any software developer's toolbox.
 A lot has been written about this process from a mathematician's perspective but there are very few resources out there to help software developers who want to implement this technique in code.
-In this article and the companion conference talk "[Dynamic Optimization - One Algorithm All Programmers Should Know]({PathToRoot}/Posts/Dynamic-Optimization-Presentation.html)", I attempt to demystify this simple tool so that developer's can implement it for their customers.
+In this article and the companion conference talk "{PostLink:Dynamic-Optimization-Presentation|Dynamic Optimization - One Algorithm All Programmers Should Know}", I attempt to demystify this simple tool so that developer's can implement it for their customers.

 #### What is Combinatorial Optimization?